Electricity & Environment

 Cooperative Environmental Policy

-Platte-Clay will be a good member of the community in connection with environmental matters.
-We hope that our members and affiliates will join us in this effort.
+Platte-Clay will be a responsible member of the community in connection with environmental matters.

 Platte-Clay Electric Cooperative encourages its members to be responsible with all types of energy used and to take simple, yet effective measures to help save energy, and costs, through the co-op’s ongoing Energy Management Plan.